 You’ll make a measurable difference in the lives of your students, while gaining professional skills and becoming part a network of changemakers that will continue to grow beyond your time with FoodCorps.

-In addition, as an AmeriCorps service member with FoodCorps, you will be eligible to receive the following benefits:
+As an AmeriCorps service member with FoodCorps, you will be eligible to receive:

-- $5,775 AmeriCorps Segal Education Award: Pay for future schooling or repay qualified student loans.
-Learn more here
+- $5,815 AmeriCorps Segal Education Award: for future schooling or repay qualified student loans.
+Learn more here.

 “My service with FoodCorps changed my life.
 It was a crucial stepping stone that launched my career in the field of public health nutrition.”